The cheetah (Acinonyx jubatus) is a big and very agile cat that is part of the Acinonyx genus and a member of the Felidae family.

 Lions catch cheetah cubs, and they are able to catch adult cheetahs only if the cheetah turns its back to the lions and does not notice that the lion is prepared to attack.

-In such cases, the lions (usually males) will catch the cheetah and will brutally kill it not for eating, but just to remove some of the competition from the savanna.
+In such cases, the lions (usually males) will catch the cheetah and will brutally kill it not for eating, but just to remove some of the competition from the savannah.

 Cheetah populations in Africa and Asia are considered today vulnerable on the IUCN Red List, but a co-operation between the African and Asian countries where cheetahs live today has been proposed to minimize the conflict between cheetahs and farmers.